Stoa-Medical/Portico/design/1-mvp.md

 Key Data Models:

 * **Signal:** Something that happens and can trigger actions.
   * A Signal is the core “event” in this event-based architecture.
-It can either come with some data that needs to be run, some data that’s stashed as FYI, or just an event as an FYI.
+It can either come with some data that needs to be run, a request to sync the state of the server with the current database, or some data that’s stashed as FYI.
   * A Signal can request an Agent to do something and wait for a result – the result of the run is stored back to the Signal.
   * There are three types of Signals:
     * sync: Requests that the engine state pulls from the database
-    * command: Triggers a specific action/state change (e.g. Agent update, Step delete, Agent run, Step run, etc.)
+    * run: Triggers an Agent run with specific data
     * fyi: Doesn’t trigger anything, used for logging data with timestamp
 * **Agent**: this represents an “automation” unit.
 It does things with Steps and either starts or responds to Signals.
 * **Step**: a unit of action that an Agent can take.
 It's either deterministic (code – Python) or non-deterministic (calling an LLM).